 We are located on the second floor of the Communications Building on the University of Washington campus at 4109 E Stevens Way NE, Seattle, WA 98195.
 For directions to our building on campus, view the campus map.
 For resources on visiting campus, including parking and transportation, we recommend the "Visit the UW" resource page.

-As we re-open to events, The Simpson Center for the Humanities will be following the University of Washington requirements for Winter 2022 in-person events.
-Visitors to the Simpson Center must follow UW COVID Prevention Guidelines, including wearing an approved face covering.
-All guests at public events must show proof of vaccination or a negative PCR test taken within 72 hours prior to the event or visit.
+As we re-open to events, The Simpson Center for the Humanities will be following the University of Washington requirements for in-person events.
+Visitors to the Simpson Center must follow UW COVID Prevention Guidelines.